broady/tygor/doc/PROTOCOL.md

 1. ✅ Constructs URLs as `/{Service}/{Method}`
 2. ✅ Uses GET for read-only operations with query string parameters
-3. ✅ Uses POST for mutations with JSON body
+3. ✅ Uses POST for state-changing operations with JSON body
-4. ✅ Serializes arrays in GET requests using the repeat format
+4. ✅ Serializes arrays in GET requests using the repeat format (`?id=1&id=2`)
-5. ✅ Returns errors using the standard error envelope
+5. ✅ Returns errors using the standard error envelope with `code` and `message` fields
 6. ✅ Maps error codes to the specified HTTP status codes
-7. ✅ Uses `application/json` content type
+7. ✅ Uses `application/json` content type for requests and responses
-8. ✅ Encodes timestamps as ISO 8601 strings
+8. ✅ Encodes timestamps as ISO 8601 strings (RFC 3339 format)
+9. ✅ Respects HTTP caching semantics (GET cacheable, POST not cacheable)

 ---